DewayneM/github.io/README.md

 Cultivate quality time: With myself, with other people, and with my interests.
 Look at what's uneasy: Don't avoid the unresolved, unwanted, conflicted things that would benefit from attention.
-Slog towards riding a bike on my 100th birthday: Eat mostly plants.
+Eat mostly plants.
 Exercise regularly.
 Think decades, not days.
 Review/update this list
 Review Every Month